 - Reduce your risk for type 2 diabetes, heart disease, stroke, arthritis, osteoporosis, and some cancers

 - Improve your balance and prevent falls

-- Live on your own longer
+- Stay independent and live on your own longer

 - Improve your mood and sleep